Disclosure: TheBestVPN is reader-supported. When you buy a VPN through links on our site, we may earn commissions. Learn more.

 Here’s how Betternet makes money off of free users.

-With the premium version in 2025, you get access to servers in 80+ countries with 115+ server locations.
+With the premium version in 2026, you get access to servers in 80+ locations.

 Betternet VPN Overview